I have played CS:GO on a lower than 5 ping rate. Do you believe it?

 Change CS:GO Tick Rate

-It is easy to change the tick rate of your game.
-Simply, add some command in the autoexec.cfg file.
+You can change the tick rate of the game simply, adding some commands in the autoexec.cfg file.

 Edit the file located in csgo/cfg/autoexec.cfg and add the following line.

 How to Update CS:GO On The Dedicated Server